 Obedience: Trained and finished two Obedience Trial Champions, several Utility Dog titles, Companion Dog Excellent titles, Companion Dog titles and one Tracking Dog title.

 Field: Field trained and run my dogs in AKC & UKC Hunt Tests.
-I have finished several Working Certificates and Working Certificate Excellents, Junior Hunter titles, Senior Hunter titles, five Master Hunter titles, one Qualified All Age Dog, one Hunting Retriever Champion title and two Hunting Retriever titles.
+I have finished several Working Certificates and Working Certificate Excellents, Junior Hunter titles, Senior Hunter titles, six Master Hunter titles, one Qualified All Age Dog, one ** dog, two Hunting Retriever Champion titles and two Hunting Retriever titles.

 Breeding: I have been breeding Golden Retrievers since 1978 under the Kennel name, Wynwood, as competitive obedience dogs, hunting and hunt test dogs and family companions.
 Bred 40 Obedience Trial Champions along with Tournament Winners and placers.
 The Golden Retrievers that I have bred have been regularly rated among the top obedience dogs/all breeds.
 I have owned and bred multiple Outstanding producers, and bred the AKC "National Obedience Champion" for 2002.
-I have only bred 1 - 2 litters a year since 1978, and have owned 13 Golden Retrievers to date.
+I breed 1 - 3 litters a year and have owned 15 Golden Retrievers to date.

 Previously on the Board of Directors for the Ft.
 Detroit Golden Retriever Club.
 Chairperson for the 1989 Golden Retriever Club of America Jump Height Committe, a significant committee that was instrumental in lowering obedience jump heights for all breeds.
-Member of Marshbanks Golden Retriever Club and The Golden Retriever Club of America.
+Member of Marshbanks Golden Retriever Club, Michigan Flyways Retriever Club and The Golden Retriever Club of America.

 Employment: Manager and Trainer at Canine Workshop, an obedience training school for dogs, for eight years.
 Owner of Dog Days, Inc., an obedience training school in Rochester, MI for eight years.